Last update: October 16th, 2019 at 10:05 am

-This true-color image from the Moderate Resolution Imaging Spectroradiometer (MODIS) show fires (red dots) in Argentina on January 18, 2003.
-Across the Pampas, which is a large, relatively flat grassland (image right), a few small fires were detected, while to the south, larger fires were burning and producing grayish smoke plumes.
+This true-color image from the Moderate Resolution Imaging Spectroradiometer.
+(MODIS) show fires (red dots) in Argentina on January 18, 2003.
+Across the Pampas, which is a large, relatively flat grassland (image right), a few small fires were detected.
+Meanwhile to the south, larger fires were burning and producing grayish smoke plumes.
 In southern Argentina, the rainy season comes in the winter (Northern Hemisphere summer), and fire season continues from late spring into early summer (Northern Hemisphere fall and winter).
+Fires in the Pampas and Southern Argentina are very common and happen during the storm season cause major damage.
+Therefore the red dots indicating the larger fires in the area and even close to coastline.

 Credit: Image courtesy Jeff Schmaltz, MODIS Rapid Response Team, NASA GSFC